Medical Liens/Insurance Liens

-At Foley & Small, our attorneys and staff work together with you to resolve these medical liens and to achieve a complete resolution of your case.
+At Foley & Murphy, our attorneys and staff work together with you to resolve these medical liens and to achieve a complete resolution of your case.
 We want to share with you information about medical bills and insurance liens, what they are and how they are resolved as part of a personal injury claim.

 WHAT IS A LIEN?